CONTENT

 Connochaetes taurinus

 White-bearded wildebeest are one of the most iconic long-distance migratory species in the world, escaping resource limitation by constantly being on the move.
-Often referred to as gnu, common or blue wildebeest, their conservation status is complicated.
+Often referred to as gnu, common, or blue wildebeest, their conservation status is complicated.
 The International Union for Conservation of Nature (IUCN) consider wildebeest to be a species of Least Concern.
 This status, however, relates to the ~1.3 million wildebeest that roam across the Serengeti Plains in Tanzania, moving with annual fluctuations in rainfall that impact the quality and quantity of forage available.
 Across neighboring ecosystems in Kenya where much of our research is focused, wildebeest have experienced widespread and precipitous declines, declining by >90% over the past 40-50 years.

 Facts